liborty/rstats/README.md

 Alternatively, just to get a quick idea of the methods provided and their usage, you can now read the output produced by an [automated test run](https://github.com/liborty/rstats/actions).
 There are test logs for each new push to this  repository.
 Unclick the latest (top) one, then `Rstats` and then `Run cargo test` ...
 The badge at the top of this document lights up green when all the tests have passed and clicking it gets you to these logs as well.

+Any compilation errors arising out of this crate indicate most likely that some of the dependencies have become out of date.
+Issuing `cargo update` command will usually fix this.

 ## Introduction

 `Rstats` has a small footprint.
 Nonetheless the best methods are implemented, primarily with Data Analysis and Machine Learning in mind.
 They include multidimensional `nd` analysis, i.e. characterising sets of n points in space of d dimensions.